StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 With the introduction of Blazor we had the ability to write SPA web applications using the same technology that we wrote our server side code.

-In fact, for those using Server side Blazor it can run alongside your server side code!
+In fact, for those using Server side Blazor it can run alongside our server side code!

-But, as well as Server Side Blazor, the announcement also included Client Side BLazor - the ability for your app to run in the users browser via wasm.
+But, as well as Server Side Blazor, the announcement also included Client Side Blazor - the ability for our app to run in the users browser via wasm.

-That is, on the first call a wasm compiled .Net runtime is downloaded to the client, along with your code, and ran inside the browser.
+That is, on the first call a wasm compiled .Net runtime is downloaded to the client, along with our code, and ran inside the browser.

 ## Static Web Apps